Cepeen/cepeen.github.io/cluenotepadpp.md

     model, Internet service provider and/or mobile carrier, operating system, and system configuration information.

+		Location Data.

-  * /Location Data./ We collect location data such as information about your device's location, which can be either precise or imprecise.
+		We collect location data such as information about your device's location, which can be either precise or imprecise.
     How much information we collect depends on the type and settings of the device you use to access the Services.
 For example, we may use